tocco/test-after-deployment/README.md

   * Check if there's some data (wait for first record to appear)
   * Generate `Geburtstagsliste` report (Freemarker) for the first record
   * Generate `Mitarbeiterverzeichnis` report (Jasper) for the first record
+* Website availability
+  * Request the website and check if response status is `200`

 ## Prerequisites and assumptions
 * The `person` module has to be the first module in the `address` module group